Algorithm for avoiding overload in systems with a central collector

 Karel Van Daele: AUTHOR [+2]

 In many systems, a central unit collects data from several peripheral units.
 One example is a telephone network, where several switching units collect call data for charging.
 These data are transferred to a central data collector, where the data are further pro- cessed.
+The transfer of these data can either be triggered by the central data collector, or the data can be transfer- red spontaneously.

 Information / Kommunikation